CodacOne/CodacOne/README.md

 ## Hi there 👋

 <!--

+## About Me
+I hold a degree in **Control Systems and Industrial Automation Engineering**, with a burning passion for software development and building impactful applications.
+My engineering background gives me a unique perspective in creating robust, efficient solutions that bridge hardware and software worlds.
 **CodacOne/CodacOne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: